-The Siwa Villa is a traditionally built mud house completely restored to Boutique Hotel standards.
-Accommodation for families on holiday, safari groups or travelers who want to experience ‘Somewhere Different‘ and not just another hotel room.
-The villa is quiet and very private behind the old Shali fort in Siwa, five minutes from the Market Square.
-There are four large bedrooms that can accommodate up to nine people.
+The Siwa Villa was a traditionally built mud house completely restored to Boutique Hotel standards.
+Until some time ago it used to be an accommodation for families on holidays, safari groups or travelers who want to experience ‘Somewhere Different‘ and not just another hotel room.
+Now, after the villa was transformed into Co-working / Co-living space, it is quite work retreat behind the old Shali fort in Siwa, five minutes from the Market Square.
+There are four large bedrooms that surrounds the working area, kitchen and chilling space.
 The roof terrace has a large fire place big enough to roast a lamb or two with several quite areas around the house for people to relax.
 To see the different areas of the Siwa Villa inside scroll down the page to see them all.
 Please also see the relaxation and entertainment sections as well.

-Mohammad will take care of your every need from morning to dusk doing all the washing up, changing the sheets, providing fresh towels, fresh bread in the morning and making the fires to taking you to the hot springs in the resident donkey and cart.
+Ahmed will take care of your every need from morning to dusk doing all the washing up, changing the sheets, providing fresh towels, fresh bread in the morning and making the fires to taking you to the hot springs in the resident donkey and cart.

 There are exposed palm tree beams on the ceiling, making the room look like an English baronial hall.
 This is the traditional way of making ceilings in Siwa.
 The lighting is provided by wall fittings made of salt giving a nice warm glow in the evenings.
-The floor throughout the house is a soft lime stone about 3 centimetres thick and needed a five tonne truck to deliver!
-It took Penny nearly a month of solid tiling to get the floor laid, but it was worth it.
+The floor throughout the house is a soft limestone about 3 centimetres thick and needed a five tonne truck to deliver!